 - an application including a personal statement of not more than 1,000 words describing how your personal circumstances make you eligible for this award, how the bursary would help you to study at Durham University, and why you want to study at Durham University and St Chad’s College.

 - a character reference from one of your teachers in support of your scholarship application to be sent by email to email@example.com.
 Please ensure your referee submits the reference on letter headed paper which contains their name, position, contact details and your full name.

-All eligible applications for the Dr Joe Cassidy Memorial Bursaries will be considered on the basis of their personal statement, reference and academic status by two of the College Officers of St Chad’s College.
-The financial and personal information you provide will be treated in strict confidentiality by members of the selection panel.
+All eligible applications for the Dr Joe Cassidy Memorial Bursaries will be considered on the basis of their personal statement, reference and academic status by two members of College staff at St Chad’s College.
+The financial and personal information you provide will be treated with strict confidentiality by members of the selection panel.

 Other scholarship awards may be taken into account when considering scholarship allocation.

-Shortlisted applicants will be invited to a short informal online interview during March 2022.
-This interview will be with two of the College Officers.
+Shortlisted applicants will be invited to a short informal online interview in April 2023.
+This interview will be with two members of College staff.

 For further information or advice:

 Phone: +44 (0)191 334 3357